-The pie charts below show the mix of aggregate Named Executive Officer (NEO) compensation by type and form at target for fiscal 2021:
+The pie charts below show the mix of CEO and aggregate other Named Executive Officer (NEO) compensation by type and form at target for fiscal 2022:

-Based on our actual results for the fiscal year ended October 2, 2021, the Company achieved 103% of the Adjusted EBITDA performance target and achieved 103% of the free cash flow performance target, which resulted in a total annual STI payout to our Named Executive Officers equal to 149% of target STI for fiscal 2021.
+Based on our actual results for the fiscal year ended October 1, 2022, the Company achieved 94% of the Adjusted EBITDA performance target and achieved 97% of the free cash flow performance target, which resulted in a total annual STI payout to our Named Executive Officers equal to 63% of target STI for fiscal 2022.

-Fiscal 2022 Equity-Based Compensation Changes
+Fiscal 2023 Equity-Based Compensation Changes

-In order to more closely align the interests of its executive officers and stockholders, the Compensation & "Talent Development" Committee determined that beginning in fiscal 2022 the annual equity and equity-based awards to our executive officers will consist of 50% stock options and 50% performance-based restricted stock units, each of which will be subject to the terms and conditions discussed below.
+In order to more closely align the interests of its executive officers and stockholders, the Compensation & Talent Development Committee determined that beginning in fiscal 2023 the annual equity and equity-based awards to our executive officers will consist of 40% stock options and 60% performance-based restricted stock units.